Vmonne/gestion-rh-drcf/README.md

 ### Overview

-**Gestion RH** is a single-file HTML/JS offline web application for day-to-day staff management in an administrative directorate.
+**Gestion RH** is a single-file HTML/JS offline web application for day-to-day staff management.
 It replaces paper registers and Excel spreadsheets with a lightweight digital tool that works without internet access, without a server, and without installation.

 Developed and deployed in production by **Loua Monné Victorine KPAN**, Records Manager and HR Officer to the Regional Director (Ministry of Culture and Francophonie, Côte d'Ivoire).